-Hazelwood offers 3 specific badges for Girl Scouts but can customize a fun patch program as well.
+Hazelwood offers 3 specific badge programs for Girl Scouts but can customize a fun patch program as well.

 Please contact us to schedule your troop today

 Troop Leaders: Free

 Parents & Siblings: $2.00

 For the safety of participants during the COVID-19 pandemic, yours will be the only group on site during your scheduled program.

 Girl Scouts are invited to Hazelwood Historic House to earn their “Life Skills: Making Games” Badge!
 Throughout the 19th century there were no television sets or video games, but children found plenty of games to play.
 Children played guessing games, word games, and board games which were often called parlor games.